Tag Archives: OP

 Anyone who looks at your profile page on OP can tell you’re one of us — a hyper-creative individual with a lot of work already on display.
 Are there any ideas floating around in your head for future games that you just haven’t gotten to yet?
 Or are there any old campaigns that you’d like to revisit and re-work at some point in the future?

-As one can see from all the games I’m working up on my profile (and those in Support know from the number of games I have requested to be added đ ), I have a ton of stuff running around in my head that I will probably never really get around to running or playing.
+As one can see from all the games I’m working up on my profile (and those in Support know from the number of games I have requested to be added 😉 ), I have a ton of stuff running around in my head that I will probably never really get around to running or playing.
 But I have loads of fun building the portals themselves, and every one of them is a learning experience.

-I have something brewing for an old game nobody I play with currently has even heard of⊠oh, they have heard of D&D 3.5, but not Iron Heroes.
+oh, they have heard of D&D 3.5, but not Iron Heroes.
 I feel the need to run a swords & sorcery low magic fantasy game after all of the high magic 5E, SR6W, and SB&CS that I’ve run lately.
-So building The Ashlands will be my next big project (expect to see a request to add Iron Heroes soon đ ).
+So building The Ashlands will be my next big project (expect to see a request to add Iron Heroes soon 😉 ).

 My next Shadowrun game is already up and in planning – California Dreaming, a different sort of SR game and a revisitation of one that started at some point in the past but never really floated anywhere.
 Instead of ‘runners shooting people in the face for money, the characters will be vault divers in Los Angeles, fighting with critters, corpus, and fellow vault divers to uncover the treasures of deluged LA in the aftermath of The Twins, a pair of big earthquakes that buried half of LA underwater.
 I’m looking forward to getting that one off the ground!